Skip to Main Content

 Parking during Move-In

-• Lot 2 Residence Halls will remain closed for parking from Tuesday, August 22 at 5pm through Sunday, August 27.
+• Lot 2 Residence Halls will remain closed for parking from Tuesday, August 22 at 5pm through Sunday, August 27 at 3pm.

-• All students that arrive on or before those dates must park in Parking Structure 5 (levels 5 and 6) or at the Harper Alumni Center starting on Thursday of move-in.
+• All students that arrive on or before those dates must park in Parking Structure 5, Lot 8, or Lot 11 starting on Wednesday of move-in.

-• Shuttle Route available from and to Harper Alumni Center and Transportation Center (by North Village)
+• Shuttle Route available from and to Harper Alumni Center (Lot 8) and Transportation Center (by North Village) on Wednesday and Friday.

 • Car and Shuttle Route